gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>The URL of the OpenID issuer, only HTTPS scheme will be accepted.
-If set, it will be used to verify the OIDC JSON Web Token (JWT).</p>
+Used to verify the OIDC JSON Web Token (JWT).</p>
 </td>
 </tr>
 <tr>